-March 16, 1905 – The Monroe Journal reported that the Alger-Sullivan Lumber Co. would begin operating a new freight and passenger train over their railroad from Century, Fla. to the end of the line in Monroe County.
+March 16, 1905 – The Monroe Journal repored that the Alger-Sullivan Lumber Co. would begin operating a new freight and passenger train over their railroad from Century, Fla. to the end of the line in Monroe County, Ala.
 The train would be a mixture of freight cars with a passenger coach partitioned for white and colored passengers.
 The train was to leave Century every afternoon and to return in the morning, an arrangement that would allow passengers from Monroe County to visit Mobile or Pensacola in the morning and to return to their homes in the afternoon.

 March 16, 1905 – The Monroe Journal reported that J.F.
-Hassell & Co. had opened a new livery and sale stable in Monroeville, occupying the “Watson old stand” on the west side of the square.
+Hassell & Co. had opened a new livery and sale stable in Monroeville, Ala., occupying the “Watson old stand” on the west side of the square.

 March 16, 1912 – Lawrence Oates, an ill member of Robert Falcon Scott's South Pole expedition, left his tent to die, saying: "I am just going outside and may be some time."

 March 16, 1914 – B.B.
-Comer spoke at the Monroe County Courthouse, Jones Mill and Repton while campaigning for governor.
+Comer spoke at the Monroe County Courthouse, Jones Mill and Repton while campaigning for Alabama governor.

 March 16, 1918 - Tallulah Bankhead of Huntsville, Ala. made her New York acting debut with a role in "The Squab Farm."